HOW TO GIVE

 Here are the basics: You can make a gift to an existing fund, or you can create a fund at either the Midland Area Community Foundation or the Clare County Community Foundation.

 There are many types of funds at the Foundation, each specifically tailored to meet the many needs of our community and provide donors with the level of involvement and type of giving they prefer.
 Fund types include: Unrestricted Funds, Donor-Advised Funds, Field of Interest Funds, Designated Funds, Agency/Organizational Funds, Scholarship Funds, and Giving Circle Funds.

-When you establish an Unrestricted Fund, your gift can address a broad range of local needs--including future needs that often cannot be anticipated at the time your gift is made.
+When you establish an unrestricted fund (aka community investment), your gift can address a broad range of local needs--including future needs that often cannot be anticipated at the time your gift is made.
 We evaluate all aspects of community well-being: arts and culture, economic development, education, environment, health and human services, and more.
 The flexibility of your unrestricted gift enables your community foundation's program experts to respond to the community's most pressing needs, today and tomorrow.

 Donor-advised Funds: A Personal Approach to Giving

 A Donor-Advised Fund is a specialized type of unrestricted fund.
 Establishing a Donor-Advised Fund allows you to make a gift to your community foundation, then remain actively involved in suggesting uses for your gift.
 You can work with the community foundation's professional staff to suggest ongoing uses for the fund--targeting the issues you care about most.
 Grant awards are issued to charities in the name of the fund (or anonymously if you prefer).
 It's a simple, powerful, and a highly personal approach to giving.